JyriKil/SecurityEngineeringJyriKiljo/Week5_Operating_System_Security/README.md

 Answer in max 300 words.
 You are free to use tables or otherwise make to comparison easier to read if you wish.

+Retbleed (2022): Retbleed targets return instructions in speculative execution, which enables attackers to infer sensitive data by poisoning the return predictions.
+It impacts Intel CPUs (6th-8th gen) and AMD CPUs (Zen 1 and Zen 2).
+The attack exploits speculative execution similar to Spectre.
+Mitigations involve disabling certain speculative execution features, leading to performance hits (up to 39% in Intel and 14% in AMD).
+This vulnerability is mitigated by microcode updates and operating system patches.

+Downfall (2023): Downfall (Gather Data Sampling) affects Intel processors from Skylake to Ice Lake generations.
+It exploits weaknesses in speculative execution to leak sensitive data like encryption keys and passwords via the AVX (Advanced Vector Extensions) instruction set.
+This vulnerability can be mitigated with microcode updates, but they significantly reduce performance, especially in applications that heavily use AVX (up to 39% slowdown on Intel CPUs).
+ARM and AMD processors are unaffected by this vulnerability.

+Inception (2023): Inception targets AMD’s speculative execution in the Zen architecture (Zen 1 to Zen 4).
+By manipulating branch predictors, the attacker can force incorrect speculative execution paths, allowing data leakage.
+Mitigation includes microcode updates from AMD, although the company considers the practical threat low.
+Unlike Downfall, Inception doesn’t heavily degrade system performance when mitigated.

+These attacks vary in their methods (return instruction manipulation, AVX instructions, branch predictor manipulation) and target different CPU architectures, but all leverage speculative execution.
+Mitigations primarily involve microcode updates and disabling speculative features, often at the cost of performance.

 ---

 ### Task3: Securing OS